About This Course

 Is a 'Practicum' option offered with this course?

 Yes.
-We will be offering a few practicum placements in 2020/2021.
+We are currently offering a few practicum placements.
 Placements will be available in education settings only.
 Please note that we can only place students if Welsh Government Policy regarding Covid-19 allows.
 It is possible that placements may be paused during periods of lockdown.
 Practicum involves completing 2000 hours of supervised work (c20-30 hrs per week unpaid) in a practicum setting arranged by the course, instead of a thesis.
 The setting is arranged by the university and supervision is provided by a Board Certified Behaviour Analyst.
 Students may not complete the practicum in a setting of their choosing.
 Students who have been accepted to the MSc in Applied Behaviour Analysis will be invited to apply in writing at the beginning of their course, and the application process includes interviews and written statements.
 Places will be limited and awarded on a competitive basis.

 What will you study on this course?